1995parham/elievim/README.md

 ```

 For some vim mode remap and Do not need use `cmd` function because
-you want to have another keymap not a command as RHS.
+you want to have another key mapping not a command as RHS.

 ```lua
 -- window jump